 - Le Soir – Belgian national newspaper, in French.

-You can find a lot of advertisements hanging on the doors of restaurants, bars, shops and so on int he busy shopping areas.
+You can find a lot of advertisements hanging on the doors of restaurants, bars, shops in the busy shopping areas.
 Exploring your area on foot is another great way to find out what positions are available.

 The application procedure in Belgium

-- One of the most successful ways to find work in Belgium is through speculative applications.
+- One successful ways to find work in Belgium is through speculative applications.

 - Mind the language differences in Belgium.
 Except in the bilingual capital, most Flemings do not appreciate being addressed in French; likewise Walloons won't like to reply to an inquiry formulated in Dutch.

-Find out how to prepare a Belgian-style CV and interview techniques in our feature on applying for a job in Belgium.
+- Prepare a Belgian-style CV and interview techniques; read how in our guide to applying for a job in Belgium.

-Find a job in Belgium using Expatica's job search.
+Find jobs in Brussels using Expatica's job search.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.

 Updated 2016 / Part of this text was updated by immigration specialists Fragomen Worldwide.